Table of Contents:

 Counterfeit websites sell cheap knock-off versions of legitimate products, stealing revenue from the brands whose products they copy.
 Counterfeit websites could be spoof sites imitating one brand, or a site dedicated to knocking off various brands at low prices.
-Again, sending a C&D letter will likely be the most appropriate course of action when sending a copyright infringement notice to a counterfeit website.
+Again, sending a C&D letter will likely be the most appropriate course of action when sending a copyright infringement letter to a counterfeit website.

-Sending a copyright infringement notice immediately is essential to take down infringements quickly so they can’t continue stealing your revenue.
+Sending a copyright infringement notice immediately is essential to take down infringements quickly, so they can’t continue stealing your revenue.
 Follow these steps to send a copyright infringement notice:

 Step 1: Identify the infringer

-To send a copyright infringement notice, you will need to know who to address the letter to (aka the infringer).
+To send a copyright infringement notice, you will need to know who to address the copyright infringement letter to (aka the infringer).
 You should have their name, address (if possible), and contact information, as well as your own.
 All domain owners need easily-accessible contact information, and you can use ICANN to look up domain registrants to find their contact information.

 Step 2: Write your copyright infringement letter

-A copyright infringement letter should include your contact information, notice of the specific infringement that has occurred, and a deadline to take down the content.
+A copyright infringement letter should include your contact information, a copyright infringement notice of the specific infringement that has occurred, and a deadline to take down the content.
 You can use a cease and desist letter template or a DMCA takedown template and fill in your personal information to make this process faster.

-Step 3: Send your copyright infringement notice
+Step 3: Send your copyright infringement letter

 Sending a copyright infringement notice is a great first step to address infringement, but it doesn’t mean the recipient will heed your request.
-Scammers can simply ignore your notice, and will know that they can continue doing so without repercussions if you don’t take additional legal action.
+Scammers can simply ignore your copyright infringement notice, and will know that they can continue doing so without repercussions if you don’t take additional legal action.